-The two atria are hollow chambers with narrow walls that accept blood from veins.
+The two atria are hollow chambers with narrow walls that receive blood from veins.
 The two ventricles are hollow chambers with thick walls that drive blood out of the heart.
-Variations in the quantity of myocardium present, which represents the amount of force each chamber is required to create, cause differences in the thickness of the heart chamber walls.
+The amount of myocardium tissue present, representing the amount of force required to be created by each chamber, directly indicates the thickness of the heart chamber walls.

 Systemic veins deliver deoxygenated blood to the right atrium, whereas pulmonary veins deliver oxygenated blood to the left.

 The heart, like all pumps, requires a system of valves to keep the fluid flowing in one direction.
-There are two types of valves in the heart that keep blood flowing in the right way.
-Atrioventricular valves (also known as cuspid valves) connect the atria and ventricles, whereas semilunar valves connect the bases of the major arteries leaving the ventricles.
+There are two types of valves in the heart that keep the blood flowing in the right direction.
+Atrioventricular valves (also known as cuspid valves) connect the atria and ventricles, and semilunar valves connect the bases of the major arteries leaving the ventricles.

-Atrioventricular valves close when the ventricles contract, preventing blood from flowing back into the atria.
-Semilunar valves close when the ventricles relax, preventing blood from flowing back into the ventricles.
+Atrioventricular valves close when the ventricles contract, preventing the blood from flowing back into the atria.
+Semilunar valves close when the ventricles relax, preventing the blood from flowing back into the ventricles.

 Endocarditis and Lyme Endocarditis

-Infection of the inner lining of the heart, frequently involving the heart valves.
+Infection of the inner lining of the heart frequently involves the heart valves.

-Infection from other parts of the body migrate through the bloodstream and adhere to damaged regions of the heart, causing endocarditis.
-The people who are most at danger are those who have damaged or artificial heart valves, as well as those who have other cardiac diseases.
+Infections from other parts of the body migrate through the bloodstream and adhere to damaged regions of the heart, causing endocarditis.
+The people who are most at risk are those who have damaged or artificial heart valves and other cardiac diseases.